By William Van Zyl

 An imaginative approach, focusing on the Scriptures and Bible stories.

-Well, you may ask how can I make the Bible and the Scriptures more open-ended.
+Well, you may ask how I can make the Bible and the Scriptures more open-ended.
 I’m glad you have asked this great question.
-I will give you my honest opinion.
-I will be transparent and discuss my thinking.
+I will give you my honest opinion, be transparent, and discuss my thinking.

-If we as Christians are compared to ‘badgers’ programmed and obeying God’s Word we have the responsibility (created in His image, with a purpose for good) to programme robots to do good.
+If we, as Christians, are compared to ‘badgers’ programmed and obeying God’s Word, we have the responsibility (created in His image, with a purpose for good) to program robots to do good.
 Easy!
 That includes machine learning (AI).
-The Bible always give us solid direction.
-Never vague.
+The Bible always gives us solid direction, never vague.
 The Ancient of Days has the ultimate Guide for us!
 His Word is a light to our feet and a lamp unto our path!
 Bless His Name!

 I am going to conclude this article and discussion here for now.
 As you can gather, there is so much more to discuss.
-I think I have touched on the most important aspects of open-ended ideas and tasks.
-We have the full freedom to engage in AI and robotics as long it is for the good of humans and our environment (sustainability).
+I have touched on the most critical aspects of open-ended ideas and tasks.
+We have the complete freedom to engage in AI and robotics as long as it is for the good of humans and our environment (sustainability).

-One more thing on programming microcontrollers.
-When I upload a code to a Micro:bit or Arduino, the code shows me human efforts (designing a code that can be uploaded to a microchip).
-But when I see the physical matter (the composites of the chip), I realise that THE GREAT I AM has placed the materials on earth so we humans can explore, design and create.
+One more thing about programming microcontrollers.
+When I upload code to a Micro:bit or Arduino, the code shows me human efforts (designing a code that can be uploaded to a microchip).
+But when I see the physical matter (the composites of the chip), I realise that THE GREAT I AM has placed the materials on earth so we humans can explore, design, and create.
 He gave us the freedom to design and apply our knowledge.
 What a privilege.

 How does data get stored in the microchip?
 Is it a mystery?

-In a semiconductor memory chip, each bit of binary data is stored in a tiny circuit called a memory cell consisting of one to several transistors.
-The memory cells are laid out in rectangular arrays on the surface of the chip.
+In a semiconductor memory chip, each bit of binary data is stored in a tiny circuit called a memory cell, which consists of one to several transistors.
+The memory cells are laid out on the chip’s surface in rectangular arrays.

-For those not familiar with code, here is C++ code for an Arduino (making an LED blink for one second).
-Notes are included in the code to provide an explanation.
+For those unfamiliar with code, here is C++ code for an Arduino (making an LED blink for one second).
+Notes are included in the code to explain.
 Credit: Modified 8 May 2014 by Scott Fitzgerald; modified 2 Sep 2016 by Arturo Guadalupi; modified 8 Sep 2016 by Colby Newman.

 /*